tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 technologies.

 A slice policy topology can overlap or share a subset of links with another slice policy topology.
-A number of topology filtering policies can be defined as part of the SD to limit the specific topology elements that belong to a slice policy.
-For example, a topology filtering policy can leverage Resource Affinities as defined in {{?RFC2702}}
-to include or exclude certain links for a specific slice policy.
-The SD may also include a reference to a predefined topology (e.g. derived from a Flexible Algorithm Definition (FAD) as defined in {{!I-D.ietf-lsr-flex-algo}}, or Multi-Topology ID as defined {{!RFC4915}}.
+A number of topology filtering policies can be defined as part of the slice policy to limit the specific topology elements that belong to a slice policy.
+For example, a topology filtering policy can leverage Resource Affinities as defined in {{?RFC2702}} to include or exclude certain links for a specific slice aggregate.
+The slice policy may also include a reference to a predefined topology (e.g. derived from a Flexible Algorithm Definition (FAD) as defined in {{!I-D.ietf-lsr-flex-algo}}, or Multi-Topology ID as defined {{!RFC4915}}.

 ## Slice Policy Boundary